Sage 17: Design

 Roller reefing/furling headsail hardware was an option.

-Operational history
+Reception

 Sail magazine named the design one of its Best Boats of 2013, describing it as, "a pretty, seamanlike little thing that’s sure to draw admiring looks way out of proportion to its size."

 In Sail magazine's 2013 review Kimball Livingston wrote, "It's easy to like this boat.
 Anyone looking for a pocket cruiser more or less like this little one should ask for a dance."